Exclusive: A tour of Interxion’s London campus that’s actually in London

-A data centre campus, inside an old brewery, on top of various bars, cafes, and a vinyl record shop.
+A data center campus, inside an old brewery, on top of various bars, cafes, and a vinyl record shop.

-Recently Interxion took us on a tour through their London data centre campus and HQ, that included a presentation from Fray (the photo above was taken from the roof of one of the data centres within the campus).
+Recently Interxion took us on a tour through their London data center campus and HQ, that included a presentation from Fray (the photo above was taken from the roof of one of the data centers within the campus).

-At the time of publication the campus was made up of two data centres but will soon be welcoming a new data centre into the London family, LON3 which is currently under construction.
+At the time of publication the campus was made up of two data centers but will soon be welcoming a new data center into the London family, LON3 which is currently under construction.

-The truly remarkable thing about Interxion’s London data centre campus is undoubtedly the location, nestled in hipster-central Brick Lane and hidden in plain sight.
+The truly remarkable thing about Interxion's London data center campus is undoubtedly the location, nestled in hipster-central Brick Lane and hidden in plain sight.

 “Where we are is a rather unique location as we are just across from Commercial Street which borders the 'City of London', the historic financial district also known as the Square Mile,” says Fray.